 For a more detailed breakdown on prep, you can check out this post from my “Painter in Your Pocket” series that is exclusively dedicated to prep work.

 I have experimented with a multitude of primers over the past few years, and while Fresh Start has held up nicely on my own cabinets, I am also a big fan of SealGrip by Porter Paints.
 It’s awesome for oak cabinets too, in that it keeps the oak grain from bleeding through the paint, and it’s water-based, which I love.
 Plus, it really holds up when cabinets need to be transported for clients.
+But as of lately, I have switched to using Zinsser BIN shellac-based primer.
+It sticks to EVERYTHING.

 If you’d like to look at other paint options, I shared a comparison of two great products that I love.
 They’re both solid products, with pros and cons associated with each.
 It all depends upon your priorities and preferences.